Kenyans Living Abroad

 • That the goods were for personal and household use in the former place of residence.

-• The conditions for motor vehicle apply i.e. One motor vehicle, (excluding buses and minibuses of seating capacity of more than 13 passengers and load carrying vehicles of load carrying capacity exceeding two tonnes) which the passenger has personally owned and used outside a Partner State for at least twelve months (excluding the period of the voyage in the case of shipment)
+• The conditions for a motor vehicle apply, i.e., one motor vehicle (excluding buses and minibuses of seating capacity of more than 13 passengers and load-carrying vehicles of capacity exceeding two tonnes) which the passenger has personally owned and used outside Kenya for at least twelve months (excluding the period of the voyage in the case of shipment).

-For spouses who are not Kenyan citizens, they may be accorded tax exemption on first arrival basis provided that they coming to execute an assignment whose contract is not less than two years.
+For spouses who are not Kenyan citizens, they may be accorded tax exemption on first-arrival basis provided that they are coming to execute an assignment whose contract is not less than two years.

-After what period is a returning resident entitled for another exemption say in the case of motor vehicles?
+After what period is a returning resident entitled for another exemption (motor vehicles)?

-A person is accorded an exemption on another motor vehicle once every four years and provided that all the duties on the earlier exempted motor vehicle have been paid for.
-(Paragraph 5(3)(d) of the Fifth Schedule part B of the East African Community Customs Management Act,2004).
+A person is accorded an exemption on another motor vehicle once every four years and provided that all the duties on the earlier exempted motor vehicle have been paid.
+(Paragraph 5(3)(d) of the Fifth Schedule Part B of the East African Community Customs Management Act, 2004).

 What documents will be required for processing the exemptions?